zencart/documentation/content/user/order_total/coupons.md

 ---
 Coupons allow you to offer discounts on products and/or shipping.

-If you want to offer a coupon, you need to first enable the coupon system:

-Go to: Admin > Modules > Order Total > Discount Coupons (ot_coupon).
+If you want to offer a coupon, you need to first enable the coupon system:  Go to: Admin > Modules > Order Total > Discount Coupons (ot_coupon).
 If it's not already installed, click _Install Module_ to enable it.

 ![Install Coupons](/images/install_coupon.png)

 ## Creating Coupons

-To create coupons, click [Admin > Discounts > Coupon Admin](/user/admin_pages/discounts/coupon_admin/).
+To create coupons, click [Admin > Discounts > Coupon Admin](/user/admin_pages/discounts/coupon_admin/), then _insert_.

-Next, you create a coupon by clicking Insert.
-(Or Edit to edit an existing coupon.)
+(To edit an existing coupon, use the same steps but press _edit_ at the end instead of _insert_.)

 Fill in the details.

 If the coupon is for a percentage discount, enter the percent sign after the number.
+If it is for a fixed amount, just enter the amount.

-If the coupon is ONLY for free shipping, check the free shipping box.
-(This ignores all the % or amount discounts, and makes the coupon ONLY apply to shipping.)
+If the coupon is for free shipping, check the free shipping box.

 You can enter a coupon code, or if you leave it blank, the system will generate a random code for you.